 The Court of Cassation ruled that:

-"Disclosure of an agent's address by the Administration without his consent would constitute an invasion of privacy" (Cass.
+"The disclosure of an employee's home by the Administration without his or her consent would constitute an invasion of privacy" (Cass.
 Civ.
 1re, 6 November 1990, Bull. civ.
-I, no. 238).
+I, n° 238).

 National and European case law, which will be discussed below, confirms that the non-consensual disclosure of the personal address constitutes an invasion of privacy.